How does Alaska wage, overtime and meal-break law work in 2026?

 Three things to get right before your first Alaska hire:

-Teamed becomes your legal employer of record in Alaska for a flat $599 per employee per month.
+Teamed becomes your legal employer of record in Alaska for a flat from $599 per employee per month.

 Zero FX mark-up.
 Statutory employer cost passes through at cost, itemised on every invoice.